A pair of butterfly wings

 there is a Gentleman Walter

-to hold your hand over the rocks
+hold your hand over the rocks

 and through the mud